Theory Framework of Multiplexed Photon-Number-Resolving Detectors: Measurement statistics in application examples

 While the success probability is informative, in a real system, the state generation rate in unit of Hertz (Hz) is what matters the most.
 Next, we show that the parameters of the on-chip MPNR detector in Ref. \cite{cheng2023100} allows the generation of decent-quality cat states at megahertz rates.
 In comparison, earlier experiment based on a superconducting transition-edge sensor (TES) achieved only a 200Hz generation rate, constrained by a 20MHz detector count rate and an efficiency of $\kappa = 0.7$ \cite{endo2023non}.
 Although the TES resolved more than ten pixels, its modest efficiency forced the operation at high beamsplitter reflectivity to reach maximal fidelity (e.g., $\eta \approx 0.924$ for two-photon subtraction, $k=2$), which in turn limited the success probability in experiment to roughly $\sim0.004\%$ and kept the generation rate low.
 According to our simulations, replacing the TES with an ideal PNR detector while keeping efficiency, resolution, reflectivity, and effective squeezing level after loss 2.9dB as in Ref. \cite{endo2023non} yields no benefit.
 In this case, the success probability in simulation is approximately 0.02$\%$ and the fidelity is approximately 0.81 for two-photon subtraction.

 In contrast, the spatial–temporal multiplexed PNR detector in Ref. \cite{cheng2023100} achieves high efficiency ($\kappa = 0.95$) with negligible dark counts.
 These advantages greatly increase the probability of success.
-Meanwhile, a ten-pixel configuration in~\cite{cheng2023100} can support a 100 MHz counting rate (though the original demonstration utilized 100 pixels with potentially lower counting rates).
-For two-photon subtraction with 7dB input squeezing, the highest fidelity, 0.84, appears at reflectivity $\eta\approx$0.7 and gives a 3.6$\%$ success probability.
+Meanwhile, a ten-pixel configuration in~\cite{cheng2023100} can support a 100 MHz counting rate (though the original demonstration utilized 100 pixels with potentially lower counting rates), \QZ{computed by dividing the per-pixel rate (1 GHz~\cite{cheng2023100}) by the number of pixels. } For two-photon subtraction with 7dB input squeezing, the highest fidelity, 0.84, appears at reflectivity $\eta\approx$0.7 and gives a 3.6$\%$ success probability.
 With 2.9dB squeezing, the fidelity peak moves to $\eta\approx$1; choosing $\eta$= 0.924 then yields 0.82 fidelity and a 0.03$\%$ success probability.
 Consequently, multiplying the 100MHz count rate by the corresponding success probabilities yields a megahertz-scale generation rate for 7dB squeezing and roughly 30kHz for 2.9dB squeezing.

 We further examine generalized photon subtraction, where both beamsplitter inputs for cat-state breeding are squeezed vacuum states (see Fig. \ref{fig:scheme_cat}(b)).
 With $7\mathrm{dB}$ squeezing, a 20-pixel MPNR detector ($\kappa = 95\%$) registering $k = 2$ clicks achieves a fidelity $0.86$ with an $8.7\%$ success probability at beamsplitter reflectivity $\eta = 0.856$ (Fig.~\ref{fig:fid_prob_cat_breeding_k=2}).
 For $2.9\mathrm{dB}$ squeezing, the same setup reaches the same fidelity at $\eta = 0.803$, but with a reduced success probability of $1.7\%$.
 Hence, in both cases a megahertz-level generation rate is attainable with the MPNR detector of Ref.~\cite{cheng2023100}.